 Note: Retrospective data are not comparable, because since 1995 the processing has been carried out using a different method: until 1994 data were generated from the registry of the Ministry of Interior according to the status on 31 December 1996, while from 1995 onwards, the data were generated from the registry of the Office of Immigration and Nationality (OIN) according to the status on 1 January 2000.
 By 1 January 2000 the data processing method of the OIN relating to the registration of foreigners had changed.
 In addition, the number of emigrating foreign citizens from 2012 contains estimations as well.
+The net migration figure is not fully accurate, due to incomplete data on emigration.

-Figure 4.2.1 Inflows and outflows of foreign citizens in Hungary, 1990-2012
+Inflows and outflows of foreign citizens in Hungary, 1990-2012